 Signature University Events

 The annual First-Year Convocation Series takes place every August during Georgia College's Weekend of Welcome.
 This ceremony acts as an official welcome into the Georgia College community and is a time to introduce Administration, faculty, and staff.

 During the ceremony, the Georgia College Alumni Association provides new students with their official Georgia College class pins.
 This tangible symbol represents the bond between Alumni and the Georgia College family that stretches back over 130 years.

 First-Year Convocation is made possible through a generous gift from Dr. Robert E. "Buzz" Lee.
 Dr. Lee served as the president of Georgia College from 1956 - 1967.

 The Celebration of Excellence Ceremony allows the Georgia College community to acknowledge the excellent work of faculty and staff in a combined ceremony.
 We honor those who have shown excellence in service, leadership, and scholarship.

 The annual Faculty and Staff Service Recognition Ceremony honors Georgia College employees who have given five or more years of dedicated service to the university.
 The ceremony recognizes these years of service in five year increments.

 Are you interested in planning an alumni event or reunion?
 The Alumni Office is here to help!
 For more information on how to get started, contact the Alumni Office at email@example.com.

-If you are an on-campus planner and you have an alum returning to campus for one of your meetings or events, you should complete this form.
+If you are an on-campus planner and you have an alum returning to campus for one of your meetings or events, let us know by completing our online Campus Alumni Engagement form.
 The Alumni Office can assist you with making the most of your visiting alum’s time on campus.